octocatblain/Webscraper/README.md

 <h1 align="center">:spider_web: Web Scraper :computer:</h1>

 Web scraping is the practice of extracting content and data from a website using bots.
 Web scraping, unlike *screen scraping*, which replicates only the pixels seen onscreen, retrieves the underlying HTML code and, with it, the data contained in a database.
 The scraper can then copy the full website's content to another location.
-This custom code I built searches the source code of the page for specific parts I've defined and extracts the content I've asked it to extract.
+This custom code searches the source code of the page for specific parts defined and extracts the content asked to extract.

 ### :warning: Beware
 Before scraping any website, check the **_terms and conditions_** page to determine if there are any clear scraping rules.
 You should follow them if there are any.
 If there aren't any, it's more of a _guessing game._